JosiahOnline/jekyll-static-blog/all-events/index.md

 title: The Church of The Good Shepherd (COGS) - Latest updates of our Anglican church activities
 description: You can find all upcoming, ongoing and past events from our church(COGS) activities in sandakan
 image: http://www.cogssandakan.com/img/worship2a.jpg
-image-alt: Upcoming Events in The Church of The Good Shepherds(COGS)
+image-alt: All Events in The Church of The Good Shepherds(COGS)
 url: all-events/

 layout: all-events